timacdonald/framework/pr.md

 ### TTL

-Without a TTL is not specified, the value will be cached forever.
+Without a TTL specified, the value will be cached forever.

 A TTL may be specified via a public `$ttl` property: